EniolaIbisanmi/Sales-Analysis-in-Power-BI/README.md

 ## Background

-I recently completed a 3-month data analytics training with Scenario Academy, where I learned new data analytics skills.
-To put these new skills into practice, I was assigned a Capstone project on sales analysis using Power BI.
-I analyzed patterns and trends in a Maven Toy Store dataset to help make informed decisions.
-Maven Toy Store is a key player in the retail sector, offering a diverse range of quality products.
-My role was to act as a business data analyst, finding answers to business questions to enable stakeholders to make data-driven decisions.
-This document shares my data analysis procedures and insights.
+I recently completed a 3-month data analytics training program at Scenario Academy, where I acquired new data analytics skills.
+To apply these skills, I worked on a Capstone project focused on sales analysis using Power BI.
+I analyzed patterns and trends in a dataset from Maven Toy Store, a prominent retailer known for its diverse range of quality products.
+As a business data analyst, my role was to answer key business questions to support stakeholders in making data-driven decisions.
+This document outlines my data analysis procedures and insights.

 ## Business Objectives

-The stakeholders' major objective is to drive business growth with insights derived from their business data.
-Hence, a comprehensive analysis is necessary to answer these business questions:
+The primary goal of the stakeholders is to drive business growth using insights derived from their business data.
+Therefore, a comprehensive analysis is essential to address these business questions:
 1. The top-performing products and their categories.
 2. Comparison between the highest selling product and the highest profit margin product.
 3. The sales trend and patterns throughout the year.